Orianasdg/CFG-Assignments/README.md

-#This is my second assigment
+#This is my second assigment.
+I am practicing again how to use git and github, just for fun